Duty of disclosure: Insurance disclosure

+United States

+Legal proceedings

 In U.S. legal procedure, each party to a lawsuit has the duty to disclose certain information, such as the names and addresses of witnesses, and copies of any documents that it intends to use as evidence, to the opposing party.
 This duty is subject to certain exceptions, as outlined in the Federal Rules of Civil Procedure; furthermore, the rules applicable in state courts vary from state to state.

+Pursuant to U.S. constitutional law, in what is known as Brady disclosure, a prosecutor has a duty to disclose material evidence that is favorable to a criminal defendant's case.

+Although attorney-client privilege ends after the death of a client, a lawyer may not make misrepresentations about the death of a client and there may thus be a duty to disclose the death to a court or adverse party.

+Patents

 In United States patent law, during patent prosecution, an applicant has a duty to disclose all information material to patentability.
 Breach of this duty can lead to a holding of inequitable conduct, in which case the patent is unenforceable.